Iraqis vote in first post-ISIS elections

 Abadi, who heads the Nasr, or Victory, coalition, is widely credited in Iraq with helping to reconstruct the Iraqi Army and defeat ISIS.
 He will hope to capitalize on that support even as many voters lament a lack of improvement in their daily lives.

-Ahead of the election, Abadi has sought to broaden his coalition to bring in significant Sunni figures and avoid overt sectarianism -- and his is the only coalition running in all 18 of Iraq's provinces.
+Ahead of the election, Abadi sought to broaden his coalition to bring in significant Sunni figures and avoid overt sectarianism -- and his is the only coalition running in all 18 of Iraq's provinces.
+He cast his vote Saturday in the Baghdad neighborhood where he was born.

-During the war against ISIS, he succeeded in balancing the interests of Iraq's powerful neighbor, Iran, and the United States, as well as significantly improving relations with Saudi Arabia and boosting Iraq's diplomatic standing overall.
+During the war against ISIS, Abadi succeeded in balancing the interests of Iraq's powerful neighbor, Iran, and the United States, as well as significantly improving relations with Saudi Arabia and boosting Iraq's diplomatic standing overall.

 Baghdad also regained control of disputed oil-rich fields in Kirkuk last year following a contentious Kurdish independence referendum in September.
 While that has not endeared Abadi to many Kurds, outside the Kurdish region he is credited with taking a strong position and reasserting central government control without major bloodshed.